jasp-stats/jaspRegression/inst/help/CorrelationBayesian.md

 - Pearson's rho: Pearson's product moment correlation coefficient.
 - Kendall's tau-b: Kendall's tau-b rank-order correlation coefficient to quantify the monotonic association between two variables.

+###Linearity Test
+-JZS polynomial regression: Fit the data to a linear regression and a second-degree polynomial regression (using JZS polynomial regression) and compare to get the Bayes Factor.
+The default setting of the JZS model is as following: the prior is set to be 'JZS', the alpha is set to be 0.354^2, the model prior is set to be a beta binomial distribution with alpha = 1 and beta = 1.
+-Gaussian process priors: Test whether the data show linear correlation using Gaussian process priors (Mulder, 2022).

 #### Alt.
 Hypothesis
 - Correlated: Two-sided alternative hypothesis that the population correlation does not equal 0.
 - Correlated positively: One-sided alternative hypothesis that the population correlation is greater than 0.